silverstillisntgold/target_compile_test/README.md

 # Testing

-A simple repo for experimenting with building binaries for multiple targets with different target features.
+A repo for experimenting with building binaries for multiple targets with different feature levels.